BritishPandaChick/disney-codes/log.md

 - Start adding style updates for tablet.scss file

 **Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)

+## Day 16: June 16, 2020
+**What I Did Today:** Finish mobile styles for mobile events services website.
+Add final style updates for tablet.scss file.
+Start adding styles to style.scss file.

+**Day Summary:** After taking at look at my code and playing around with the properties, I was able to get the bottom navigation to work on the mobile site.
+What I did was make an li selector which uses the list-style-type set to none and padding set to 10px 0.
+I nested the a and a:hover selector inside.
+This hid all the bullet points.
+Once I changed the padding, I added the style updates for the footer before I moving to the tablet.scss file.
+I ran into more issues with the button in the email section.
+I removed my initial styles and tried to change the padding on the sides but it would move the padding much farther than I wanted no matter what I did.
+I decided to just leave the button style the way it is and move on with the rest of the styling.
+When I got to the bottom navigation in the tablet.scss file, I played around around with Flexbox properties just to see how the elements would look on the page.
+I eventually just set the display to flex for the ul items and added some padding to left of the li elements to create the bottom navigation in the tablet.scss.
+I was able to get a headstart on the style.scss styles.
+The header as a bit of challenge just getting the spacing of the navigation items just right but I added some padding to the left of the li elements to get some spacing in between elements so they weren't too close to the headline.
+Tomorrow I'm going to finish adding style updates to style.scss then I'll start setting up the code for the next project.

+**Tomorrow's List:**
+- Finish styles for style.scss file
+- Start adding HTML to club website

+**Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)